-But using cloud accounting software like FreshBooks can make filing your taxes a hassle-free process.
-FreshBooks is MTD-compliant and HM Revenue & Customs (HMRC)-approved, and tools like expense tracking and accounting reports keep you on top of your business all-year-round.
+But using cloud accounting software like FreshBooks can make filing your taxes so much easier.
+FreshBooks is MTD-compatible and HM Revenue & Customs (HMRC)-approved.
+Plus, tools like expense tracking and accounting reports keep you on top of your business all year round.

 Here are 6 ways FreshBooks helps you manage your books.

 1. Automatic Expense Tracking

 There’s nothing fun about scrambling through receipts just before your return is due.
 With FreshBooks, you can automatically track your expenses all year round.
 This helps you know what you’re spending each month and allows you to stay on top of your cash flow.

 Start by connecting your bank account and credit cards to FreshBooks and automatically import expenses into your FreshBooks account.
 Not only will you know exactly what you’re spending and when, but you’ll save countless hours manually entering numbers.
 That’s time you can better spend on pleasing your clients.

 Once you’ve imported your expenses, it’s time to categorize them to track your spending in FreshBooks.
 By setting up expense categories in FreshBooks, moving forward, you can easily sort and classify expenses as you spend money.
 Then, come tax season, it’s a piece of cake to assess your books for allowable expenses and thus reduce your taxable profit.